manishym/kvstore/README.md

 - `proto/`: Contains the Protocol Buffers definition file (`kvstore.proto`).
 - `src/`: Contains the C++ source files for the server and client.
-- `generated/`: Contains the generated Protocol Buffers and gRPC files.
 - `build/`: Contains the build artifacts.
+Protobuf and gRPC source files are generated here when CMake configures the project.
 - `third_party/`: Contains external dependencies (gRPC).

 ## License